 The most common place to find bed bugs is in mattresses.
-Mattresses are the favorite hiding places for bed bugs- it’s close to a number of different hosts, it’s warm, and there’s lots of hiding places.
+Mattresses are the favorite hiding places for bed bugs- it’s close to a number of different hosts, it’s warm, and there are lots of hiding places.
 The fold, cervices, and creases of your mattress offer great breeding grounds for a bed bug.

 When looking for bed bugs on your mattress, start by taking off all the sheets, blankets, and covers.
 With a credit card and a flashlight, go through all the folds and seams.
 Pay close attention to the corners of your mattress and box spring.

 Next, check in between all the folds by looking for smears and stains.
 The last place you should look for bed bugs in your mattress is behind your headboard.
 Once you’ve looked through the entire mattress, wash your sheets in hot soapy water.
 The temperature of the water should be enough to kill any bed bugs in your sheets, blankets, and pillows.

 What To Do If You Find Bed Bugs

 Bed bugs can hide basically anywhere in your home.
 It’s one of the most common pest problems exterminators have to deal with.
 Bed bugs hide in the smallest crevices and can create a problem for homeowners for years to come.